How does the application process work?

 How long will it take to schedule an interview?

-It may take some time to schedule interviews, depending on the number of applicants being interviewed.
+It may take some time to schedule interviews, depending on the number of people being interviewed.

-After interviewing applicants, the hiring agency will select a candidate(s) and contact him or her to start the job offer process.
-The hiring agency will notify applicants who were not selected by updating their application status to Not Selected.
+After the agency completes all of the interviews, they will select a candidate(s) and contact them to start the job offer process.
+For those not selected, the hiring agency will update their application status to Not Selected.

-The hiring agency will extend a tentative job offer contingent upon passing a background investigation.
-The background investigation will begin when the tentative offer is accepted.
-Additional security checks may be needed for a higher-level clearance.
+The hiring agency will extend a tentative job offer.
+Once this offer is accepted the agency will start the background investigation.
+The agency may require additional security checks for jobs that need a higher-level clearance.

 When is the job offer final?

-The job offer is final when the background investigation and any additional security checks are successfully completed.
+The job offer is final when the agency successfully completes the background investigation and any additional security checks.
 The hiring agency will contact the candidate(s) directly to set up a start date.